eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 In most cases, the Vector API already now provides massive speedups.

 There is still some work to do: the implementation needs to be aligned with Valhalla.
 And the goal of Graceful Degradation has not yet been tackled.
-If an operation is not supported, we currently resort to a Java fall-back implementation that allocates arrays for each operation, requiring data to be copied around unnecessarily and also there are some issues with inlining, requiring an unnecessary overhead of additional calls.
+If an operation is not supported, we currently resort to a Java fallback implementation that allocates arrays for each operation, requiring data to be copied around unnecessarily and also there are some issues with inlining, requiring an unnecessary overhead of additional calls.
 For example, the `compress` operation is not (yet) supported by `aarch64 NEON`, and leads to very slow performance (see `filterI` results in [this benchmark](https://github.com/openjdk/jdk/pull/28639)).
 Solutions to these issues are currently being discussed and worked on.